slx-io/MQTT-GarageDoor/README.md

 # Home Assistant Control of Garage Door via MQTT
-I want to control my Garage Door using a relay module and Raspberry Pi.
+I want to control my Garage Door using Home Assistant.
+I have a garage door controller with a button, a relay module and Raspberry Pi.

 I found Remote GPIO to be overly simplistic and problematic.
 I found that the relay would trigger when Home Assistant would first connect to the Raspberry Pi (thus opening the door - not desirable), plus it wouldn't handle disconnections/reconnections at all.